KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 <div style="text-align: justify;">

 ### Introduction to Articulated Manipulator or Anthropomorphic Manipulator
-&nbsp;Welcome to the introduction of the Articulated Manipulator!
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Welcome to the introduction of the Articulated Manipulator!
 In this section, we'll explore the fundamental components and functionalities of an articulated manipulator with three joint variables: twisting joint, revolute joint, and revolute joint.

 ### Purpose and Use